benjay10/DockerCuick/README.md

 ### To print the expanded command

 Sometimes you need to document a `docker compose` command or to execute the command on another computer that does not have the `dc` script installed.
-For example, you might need to pass deploy intructions to coworkers.
+Maybe you might need to pass deploy intructions to coworkers.
 For this, you can use a special mode that only prints your command and does not execute it.

 For example, type

 ```
-dc u,l web
+dc $ u,l web
 ```

 to get printed out